jrburke/jrburke.com/src-published/2015/02/13/how-to-know-when-es-modules-are-done/index.md

 });
 ```

 For CJS, there are conventions for doing this via tools like browserify and webpack, but they are much less declarative.
-The module IDs are could be converted to array indices/numbers.
+The module IDs are converted to array indices/numbers.
 This makes dynamic module loading harder.

 For ES there is nothing for this.
 The last I heard, the hope was for capabilities like HTTP2 and zip bundles so that no new language syntax is needed, however I believe [that is not sufficient](https://github.com/jrburke/module/blob/master/docs/inlining.md).